yorgath/orthogram/docs/cmd.rst

    $ python -m orthogram diagram.yaml

-This will create a ``diagram.svg`` file in the same directory.
+This will create a ``diagram.png`` image file in the same directory.
 If you wish to create a file with a different name or in a different directory, use the ``-o`` switch like this:

 .. code-block:: console

-   $ python -m orthogram diagram.yaml -o images/something.svg
+   $ python -m orthogram diagram.yaml -o images/something.png

-The program creates Scalable Vector Graphics (SVG) files.
-Use your web browser to view the drawing.
-Use `Inkscape`_ to convert it to PNG or other supported formats.

 .. note::